IBM-Cloud/satellite-mvi-lab/README.md

 ## 6. Add a GPU node to the environment
+> Estimated time: 10 minutes

-Edit configuration file data/config/sample/config/sat-ibm-cloud-roks.yaml and uncomment gpu node in section sat_host.
+Edit configuration file ```data/config/sample/config/sat-ibm-cloud-roks.yaml``` and uncomment gpu node in section ```sat_host```.<br>
 Stay in the same shell as before, then requirement variables are still set.
 Execute the following apply command.
-Note that due to limited capacity of GPU instances this command may fail.
-If it fails, try a different zone.

 ```bash
 ./sat-deploy.sh env apply -e env_id="${ENV_ID}" -v --confirm-destroy
 ```
+> Note: Due to limited capacity of GPU instances this command may fail.
+If it fails, try a different zone.
+Check if a failed GPU vsi is created and make sure to delete it before executing the command again.

 ### Deploy the Nvidia GPU operator
+> Estimated time: 15 minutes
 Start a shell in the deployment container:
 ```bash
 ./sat-deploy.sh env cmd -e ENV_ID="${ENV_ID}"